mobarakali/css_snippt/README.md

-# snippt: CSS, SCSS & LESS
+# Snippt: CSS, SCSS & LESS
 All about css